movementlabsxyz/movement-docs/docs/devs/firstmove.md

 # Your First Move Contract

-Welcome to your first journey in deploying a Move module (smart contract) on the Movement Labs Testnet.
+Welcome to your first journey in deploying a Move module (smart contract) on the Movement Testnet.
 In the Move programming language, smart contracts are referred to as **modules**.
 This guide will walk you through each step, ensuring a smooth experience from setup to deployment.

 ## Prerequisites